DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: DS-STAR

-To effectively interact with the given data files, \sname~first requires a comprehensive understanding of its contents and structure.
+\textbf{Analyzing data files.} To effectively interact with the given data files, \sname~first requires a comprehensive understanding of its contents and structure.
 We achieve this by generating a concise, analytical description for each data file.
-This initial analysis phase is critical as it informs all subsequent actions taken by the agent.

-Conventional frameworks for data science agents often rely on displaying a few sample rows from structured files, such as CSVs.
+This initial analysis informs all subsequent actions taken by the agent.
+Conventional frameworks for data science often rely on displaying a few sample rows from structured files, such as CSVs.
 However, this approach is fundamentally limited to structured data and fails for unstructured formats where the concept of a `row' is ill-defined.
 To overcome this limitation, we introduce a more general mechanism as follows.
 For each data file $\mathcal{D}_{i}\in\mathcal{D}$ we employ an analyzer agent, $\mathcal{A}_\mathtt{analyzer}$, to generate a Python script, $s_\mathtt{desc}^{i}$.
 This script is designed to correctly parse and load the data file $\mathcal{D}_i$ and then extract its essential properties.
 For structured data, this might include column names and data types; for unstructured data, it could be file metadata, text summaries.
-The resulting analytical description, $d_i$, is captured directly from the script's execution output (see Appendix~\ref{app:qual_analyzer}).
-This process, which can be parallelized, is denoted as: $d_i=\mathtt{exec}(s_{\mathtt{desc}}^{i}),~s_{\mathtt{desc}}^{i}=\mathcal{A}_\mathtt{analyzer}(\mathcal{D}_i).$
+The resulting analytical description, $d_i$, is captured directly from the script's execution output (see Appendix~\ref{app:summarizer} and \ref{app:qual_analyzer}).
+This process, which can be parallelized, is denoted as: